Garry Schofield: Individual

 Arriva Yorkshire honoured 13 rugby league footballers on Thursday 20 August 2009, at a ceremony at Wheldon Road, the home of Castleford.
 A fleet of new buses were named after the 'Arriva Yorkshire Rugby League Dream Team'.
 Members of the public nominated the best ever rugby league footballers to have played in West Yorkshire, supported by local rugby league journalists; James Deighton from BBC Leeds, and Tim Butcher, managing director of League Publications Ltd, who publish League Express and Rugby League World.
 The 'Arriva Yorkshire Rugby League Dream Team' included Schofield.

 After playing

 After retiring, Schofield became a media pundit and is well known for being controversial.
 He is a regular columnist for the weekly League Express newspaper as well as for the Sunday version of the national newspaper the Daily Star.

-Schofield is also a pundit for Talk Sport radio, and Proper Sport as well as appearing regularly on Premier Sports' 'Rugby League Back Chat'.
+Schofield is also a pundit for Talksport radio, and Proper Sport as well as appearing regularly on Premier Sports' 'Rugby League Back Chat'.

 Schofield released his autobiography, Tries the Limit in 2001.

 In 2013, he was named as the eighth best player worldwide to have played rugby league since 1980, in a book entitled 'Rugby League: A Critical History, 1980–2013' which was written by the League Express journalist Richard de la Riviere.